blueberrymusic/2D-Animation-and-Interaction/README.md

 remember to change the other name to match.

-These videos were a ton of fun to create, and it's been very rewarding to work with many talented and creative students over the years.
+These videos were a ton of fun to create, and it's been great to have worked with so many talented and creative students over the years.
-I am happy with how these videos address the fundamentals of creative coding and Processing itself, and I hope they will help lots of new people discover the pleasure of making interactive art.
+I am happy with how these videos address the fundamentals of creative coding and Processing itself, and I hope they will help lots of new people discover the pleasures of making interactive art.
 Since I don't have the time to actively run the course right now, I am very happy to offer these to offer you the videos and programs for free.